kristinemlarson/gnssrefl/docs/pages/sc_agenda_instructors.md

 - Short Intro (5 min, KL)
 - https://gnss-reflections.org API (10 min, KL)
 - Why is it so hard to find good GNSS data?
 (10 min, KL)
+- How to make a good installation (10-15 min, TN)
+  - in particular, the issues you faced when you picked new sites in Greenland

+- Break (10 minutes)

+- Low-cost sensors: (10-15 min, SW)
+- How to report bugs, ask questions (10 min, TD)
-- Improvements (10 min, KL)
+- Improvements (20 min, TD)
-  - Better refraction
+  - Better refraction (in progress)
   - SWH calculation
   - ITRF
   - Equipment database
   - Community: Adv models for SWE and soil moisture
-- Break (10 minutes)
-- How to report bugs, ask questions (10 min, TD)
-- How to make a good installation (10 min, TN)
-  - Show how you picked new sites in Greenland
-- Low-cost sensors: (10-15 min, SW)
 - Questions: remainder of the time